 A miscarriage is usually diagnosed as complete, incomplete or missed:

 You should attempt another pregnancy only when you feel both physically and emotionally ready and have undergone any necessary investigations to determine the cause of miscarriage if possible.
 Most clinicians will recommend women have a normal menstrual cycle before attempting a subsequent pregnancy.

 How you cope with miscarriage depends greatly on your personality and your situation.
 Every person is different, and the way that each individual deals with his or her own emotions is unique.

 Coping with miscarriage involves finding the strength within yourself and within your relationship to get through this difficult period.
 It also involves asking for help when you need it.

 While the medical focus may be on treating the physical causes of miscarriage, it’s equally important to take care of your emotional wellbeing.
-City Fertility Centre has a team of counsellors and other trained staff who can help you deal with the stress and emotions involved in miscarriage and resolving fertility problems.
+City Fertility has a team of counsellors and other trained staff who can help you deal with the stress and emotions involved in miscarriage and resolving fertility problems.